Fleet Computation

 # Expect the request to take 2 - 3 minutes

-r = requests.post(f"{URL}/v0/trajectory/cocip", json=request_json, headers=headers)
+r = requests.post(f"{URL}/v0/trajectory/cocip", json=request_json, headers=HEADERS)

 print(f"HTTP Response Code: {r.status_code} {r.reason}")